-In August 2018, the GASB issued Statement No. 90, Majority Equity Interests-an amendment of GASB Statements No. 14 and No. 61.
-This statement will enhance the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and improve the relevance of financial statement information for certain component units.
+In August 2018, the GASB issued Statement No. 90, Majority Equity Interests.
+This statement will improve the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and will improve the relevance of financial statement information for certain component units.
 The requirements of this statement are effective for reporting periods beginning after December 15, 2019.
-The Agency is evaluating the impact, if any, upon its financial position, results of operations, or cash flows upon adoption.
+The Agency has implemented GASB Statement No. 90 in this report, however, it does not have any current impact.